Skip to main content

 What a Retainer Engagement Looks Like

-Month 1–2 (Foundation): Following the Margin Diagnostic, DAS builds the intelligence foundation: RFM segmentation architecture in Klaviyo, cohort LTV model in the client’s Shopify data, contribution margin framework by channel and SKU.
+Month 1–2 (Foundation): Following the Margin Diagnostic, DAS builds the intelligence foundation: RFM segmentation architecture in Klaviyo, cohort LTV model in the client’s Shopify data, media mix model, and contribution margin framework by channel and SKU.
 This phase produces the baseline that everything downstream references.
-Month 3–6 (Activation): Creative strategy, media plan, and email segmentation are restructured around the intelligence findings.
-Champion retention sequences are built.
-At-risk intervention flows are deployed.
-Media audiences are rebuilt from the customer file.
-The reporting framework that tracks what the CFO cares about is live.
+Month 3–6 (Activation): Creative strategy, media plan, and email and SMS segmentation are restructured around the intelligence findings.
+All five pillars come online: Champion retention sequences are built in Klaviyo, at-risk intervention flows are deployed, media audiences are rebuilt from the customer file, in-house creative is briefed from actual purchaser profiles, and AI orchestration begins synchronizing the layers.
+The reporting framework that tracks contribution margin by channel — not platform ROAS — is live.
 Month 7+ (Compounding): The work compounds.
 Each campaign informs the next brief.
 The customer file becomes richer.
 The cohort data grows.
 The decisions get smarter.
+AI orchestration keeps the loop running weekly rather than quarterly — cohort models update, creative rotation responds, media allocation shifts, retention triggers adapt.
 This is the phase where the 4.5-year average engagement becomes legible — the work in year three is better than the work in year one because of everything that has been learned and built between them.

 What DAS Does Not Do